 Corvallis Therapy offers the chance to explore and address your personal concerns in a safe, supportive, nonjudgmental atmosphere.
 I believe each of us possesses the capacity for great change and growth, and I will work with you so that you can catalyze the changes you want in your life and your relationships.
+Please note that at this time I am accepting new clients for couple or family work only.

 I work with all ages of clients, from very young children to retirees, and address a variety of concerns including anxiety, depression, trauma, parenting concerns, childhood behavior struggles, and relationship conflict.